1. Home

 3. This will open a modal window allowing you to add one or more printable areas to the image.

-WooCommerce Live Preview Printable Areas
+WooCommerce Product Options Live Preview Printable Area

 • Add printable areas: